fakela/documentation/get-started/setup-your-account.md

 Alternatively, you can log in with your Github or Google account.

 ### Log In with GitHub
-If you already have an account with Mindee, follow these steps to log in to your account.
+If you previously signed up with GitHub, follow these steps to use GitHub to log in to your account.

 1. Go to the [Login](https://platform.mindee.com/login) page.
 2. Select **login with github**.
-This would automatically log you in to your account
+This would automatically log you in to your account.

 ## Log In with Google
-If you already have an account with Mindee, follow these steps to use Google to log in to your account.
+If you previously signed up with Google, follow these steps to use Google to log in to your account.

 1. Go to the [Login](https://platform.mindee.com/login) page.
 2. Select **login with Google**.
-This would automatically log you in to your account
+This would automatically log you in to your account.

-## Recovering Account
+## Recover Your Account
-If you forgot your password, follow these steps to recover your account.
+If you have forgotten your password, follow these steps to recover your account.

-1. Click the link "password forgotten".
+1. Click the link **password forgotten**.

 ![password forgotten link](https://files.readme.io/24f134f-Screenshot_2022-01-10_at_20.35.01.png "recover Mindee account account")